mremaud/mremaud/README.md

 - 👀 I'm a scientist interested in climate change, carbon cycle and land surface modelling.

-- 🌱 I started as a atmospheric modeller interested in the carbon cycle, and in recent years have become more interested in photosynthesis processes and forest ecology.
-For the last two years, I studied Carbonyl Sulfide as a photosynthesis tracer in order to constrain the amount of carbon absorbed by plants at global scale.
+- 🌱 I started as a atmospheric modeller interested in the carbon cycle, and in recent years I have become more focused on photosynthesis processes and forest ecology.
+I studied Carbonyl Sulfide as a photosynthesis tracer in order to constrain the amount of carbon absorbed by plants at global scale.
 I currently work on the modellisation of forest disturbances in the ORCHIDEE Land Surface Model.

 - 📫  If you have questions, requests, or ideas you can contact me using the email marine.remaud@gmail.com